theforeman/foreman_remote_execution/doc/source/design/index.md

 **Run a job from host detail**

 1. given I'm on a host details page
-1. when I click "Run remote command"
+1. when I click "Run job"
 1. then a user dialog opens with job invocation form, with pre-filled targeting pointing to this particular host

 **Run a job from host index**

 1. given I'm on a host index page
-1. when I click "Run remote command"
+1. when I click "Run job"
 1. then a user dialog opens with job invocation form, with prefiled targeting using the same search that was used in the host index page